purescript/documentation/guides/Getting-Started.md

 Our "test suite" is just a single assertion that the `answer` value equals the correct integer.
 In a real test suite, we might use the `Effect` monad to compose multiple tests in our `main` function.

-Run the tests using `spago test`, and you should hopefully see "Tests OK" in the last line.
+Run the tests using `spago test`, and you should hopefully see "Tests succeeded" in the last line.

 #### Creating Executables